ybaryshnikova/extensions-meetup/README.md

 They do not necessarily extend the Kubernetes API, but they are a way to provide services to applications running on Kubernetes.
 See [link](https://www.openservicebrokerapi.org/)

+# Helm packaging
+Helm is a package manager for Kubernetes.
+Helm lets you package and deploy applications in Kubernetes.
+A Helm chart is a collection of files organized in a specific directory structure.
+The configuration information related to a chart is managed in the configuration file `values.yaml`.
+A running instance of a chart with a specific config is called a release.
+Releases are stored as Secrets by default in the namespace of the release directly.
+Previously, in Helm 2, releases were stored in ConfigMaps.
+Helm uses a templating system based on Go template to render Kubernetes manifests from charts.
+A chart is a consistent structure separating templates and values.

+As a package, a chart can also manage dependencies with other charts.
+For example, if your application needs a MySQL database to work you can include the chart as a dependency.
+When Helm runs at the top level of the chart directory it installs whole dependencies.
+You have just a single command to render and release your application to Kubernetes.

+Helm charts use versions to track changes in your manifests – thus you can install a specific chart version for specific infrastructure configurations.
+Helm keeps a release history of all deployed charts in a dedicated workspace.
+This makes easier application updates and rollbacks if something wrong happens.

+Helm allows you to compress charts.
+The result of that is an artifact comparable to a Docker image.
+Then, you can send it to a distant repository for reusability and sharing.

+see `helm-packaging` directory.

 # References
 [Kubernetes API guide](https://blog.kubesimplify.com/practical-guide-to-kubernetes-api)
 [Working with Kubernetes API Series](https://iximiuz.com/en/series/working-with-kubernetes-api/)